mflint/mflint.github.io/source/_posts/2017-09-02-introduction-to-hacking-ios-apps-part-1.markdown

 * when it has restarted, you'll find the Cydia app installed too
 * since this is a semi-untethered jailbreak tool, you'll need to run yalu102 to re-jailbreak every time the device boots

 That's enough for this post.
-In the next blog-post, we'll install some necessary tools onto the device.
+In [the next post][part2], we'll install some necessary tools onto the device.